- Official Name: Lao People's Democratic Republic

 Visa and Entry Requirements:

 Most nationalities are required to get a travel visa before entering Laos.
 This can be done in advance or upon arrival at most border crossings.
-Prices for a Laos visa are determined by your nationality; you will be expected to pay in Thai baht, however, US dollars are accepted.
-If you have both, pay close attention to the exchange rate offered and choose the best currency.
+Prices for a Laos visa are determined by your nationality; prices for the visa are listed in US dollars, however, you can also pay in Thai baht or euros.
+You will receive the best rate by paying in US dollars.

 TIP: An ongoing scam at the Thai-Lao border is to insist that tourists need to use a visa agency.
 Drivers may even take you directly to an 'official office' to process paperwork where you will be charged an additional fee.
 You can avoid the hassle by completing the visa form and providing one passport photo at the border yourself.